 Construction companies that make decisions based on past performance use that information to improve their efficiency and profitability.
 If you’re not using data to make decisions regarding your business, it’s never too late to start.

 - First, you have to figure out what information you need to be collecting.
-Start with a couple of key metrics, like labor productivity and project profitability, and figure out what data you can gather that will give you insight into these metrics.
-For example, for labor productivity you’ll want to gather data about hours worked, amount of work completed, downtime, and schedule delays.
+Start with a couple of key metrics, like labour productivity and project profitability, and figure out what data you can gather that will give you insight into these metrics.
+For example, for labour productivity you’ll want to gather data about hours worked, amount of work completed, downtime, and schedule delays.
 All of these will factor into calculating your overall productivity.

 - When you’ve decided what data you need to collect, it’s time to start collecting with software tools.
 The easiest way to collect data is to use a software platform that can be rolled out to all your employees to gather the data that you need.
-These customizable platforms will allow you to gather data directly from the field and the office quickly and easily.
+These customisable platforms will allow you to gather data directly from the field and the office quickly and easily.

-- Then analyze and review the data to spot patterns and trends in the metrics you’re analyzing.
+- Then analyse and review the data to spot patterns and trends in the metrics you’re analyzing.
 For example, you may find that productivity is low on projects with a certain customer or type of work.
 You can take that information and dive deeper to discover the reasons why this is happening.
 Review the patterns with your employees to get their insight and have them suggest possible solutions.

-You can also use your data to predict what will happen on future jobs.
+You can also use your data to predict what will happen in future jobs.
 This is called predictive analysis.
 Based on your team’s performance on past projects, the software can predict what may happen on current and future projects.
 This allows you to be proactive in addressing potential problems before they occur.
 For example, you may find that when performing a certain type of work there is a higher amount of safety incidents.
 Predictive analysis will notify you when potential safety problems may occur due to the type of work scheduled.